094459/newsletter-oss-projects/README.md

 **aws-inference-benchmark**
 [aws-inference-benchmark ](https://aws-oss.beachgeek.co.uk/3cy)this project from Rustem Feyzkhanov contains code for running deep learning inference benchmarks on different AWS instances and service types.
 Check out his post, [Making LLMs Scalable: Cloud Inference with AWS Fargate and Copilot](https://aws-oss.beachgeek.co.uk/3d0) where Rustem shows you in more details how you can use this repo. (#177)

+**cdk-notifier**

+[cdk-notifier](https://aws-oss.beachgeek.co.uk/3it) is a lightweight CLI tool to parse a CDK log file and post changes to pull request requests.
+Can be used to get more confidence on approving pull requests because reviewer will be aware of changes done to your environments.
+I am not sure whether this is an old tool, but I have only just found out about it thanks to the blog post from AWS Community Builder, Johannes Konings.
+He put together [Use cdk-notifier to compare changes in pull requests](https://aws-oss.beachgeek.co.uk/3iu) that explains in more details how this works and walks you through using it. (#183)

 **gen-ai-on-eks**

 [gen-ai-on-eks](https://aws-oss.beachgeek.co.uk/3d2) this repository aims to showcase how to finetune a FM model in Amazon EKS cluster using, JupyterHub to provision notebooks and craft both serving and training scripts, RayOperator to manage Ray Clusters and Karpenter to manage Node Scaling. (#177)